thycotic/dsv-docs/product/index.md

   * [Authentication: Azure or AWS](./authent-azure-aws/index.md) covers use of DSV with third party authentication platforms.

-When you have finished set up steps, don’t be finished with this doc resource--this collection is full of information about DevOps Secrets Vault and how to use it most effectively.
+When you have finished set up steps, don’t be finished with this doc resource—this collection is full of information about DevOps Secrets Vault and how to use it most effectively.

 ---